+Section 15.1.3, including Table 59, provides some clarity on how non-carbon benefits will be distributed and the sources of relevant information.
 The ER Program confirms that information on priority Non-Carbon Benefits will be provided partly through the SIS (still under construction) and Data Management System.
+In Table 62, it is noted that the REDD+database will store documentation of non-carbon benefits.
 Indicators for measuring Non- Carbon Benefits will be tested in the High Impact Areas first.
 At the next stage of ERP development, when the SIS design will have been completed, it would be important to provide additional information on indicators selected and how they will be monitored in practice, including the role of implementing partners.
+Ghana is defining its Country Approach to Safeguards (CAS), which will result in a functional SIS to report on how safeguards are being addressed and respected for REDD+ Implementation.